 - Consequence recognition

 Aside from setting our clients up for success in independent life, ABIT involves team-building exercises that encourage our clients to form a close-knit community during treatment.
 The men in our programs support one another and build each other up — it’s not a competition or a contest, but a team effort to bring everyone to a better place together.
-This environment sets Tree House Recovery apart and is something we work hard to foster and maintain.
+This environment sets our Portland, Oregon residential facility apart and is something we work hard to foster and maintain.

 Addiction Treatment for Men in Portland, Oregon

-Tree House Recovery PDX is located in the vibrant northwestern city of Portland, Oregon, close to beautiful natural resources and ample modern amenities.
+Tree House Recovery PDX is a men’s addiction treatment center located in the vibrant northwestern city of Portland, Oregon, close to beautiful natural resources and ample modern amenities.
 Our facilities are contemporary yet homey, made comfortable so our clients can feel safe and relaxed without sacrificing style and ambience.
 We’ve created an environment you’ll be excited to be a part of; somewhere you’ll find the rest and recovery you need to heal.

 Our signature eight-part curriculum includes a range of evidence-based and experiential therapies that aim to heal the body, mind and soul: